nickjj/dotfiles/README.md

 [blog posts](https://nickjanetakis.com/blog/) and a couple of [video courses](https://nickjanetakis.com/courses/) on web development and deployment topics.
-I also have a [podcast](https://runninginproduction.com) where I talk to folks about running web apps in production.
+I also have a [podcast](https://runninginproduction.com) where I talk with folks about running web apps in production.